The Latest: House ends impasse, votes GOP's Smith speaker | WHIZ News

 Lawmakers supported Smith over Democratic Minority Leader Fred Strahorn, of Dayton, and a surprise entrant, Republican Jim Hughes, of suburban Columbus.
 He also beat out conservative Republican Andy Thompson, the candidate initially favored by former Speaker Larry Householder.

-Thompson supporters pitched him as a neutral placeholder who could restore normalcy and integrity to the chamber after Rosenberger’s resignation last month amid an FBI inquiry.
+Thompson supporters pitched him as a neutral placeholder who could restore normalcy and integrity to the chamber after Rosenberger’s resignation in April amid an FBI inquiry.
 Rosenberger has denied any wrongdoing.
 Most Democrats supported Strahorn.

 2:30 p.m.

-Note: This story has been corrected to reflect that Rosenberger resigned in April, not last month.